aig-hagen/aig_graph_component/README.md

 In addition to the details provided for creation and deletion events, the click events also include `detail.button`, indicating the button used for the click.
-Note that this event does not trigger for deletion clicks.